 Upon returning to the West, I moved to London with a commitment to the Tibetan people and served as magazine editor for the Free Tibet Campaign.
 I later worked as a writer/reporter in the Middle East, as a school teacher and yoga teacher in New York, and eventual found my way to Santa Monica, California.

-It became clear to me that in order to ever achieve peace in our world and eradicate violence, we need to first achieve a balance between the feminine and the masculine within ourselves and within our worldly leadership.
+It became clear to me that in order to ever achieve peace in our world, we needed to first achieve a balance between the feminine and the masculine within ourselves and within our worldly leadership.

-From there, my mission began to unfold: to help women awaken to the Feminine within themselves, remember their wisdom, and put it forward into the world through writing, speaking, teaching, filmmaking, media-making and organizational leadership.
+From there, my mission began to unfold: to help women awaken to the Feminine within themselves, remember their wisdom, and put it forward into the world through writing, speaking, teaching, filmmaking, performance art, entrepreneurship, business and political leadership.